zpasternack/RatingCounter/Readme.markdown

     func fetchNumberOfRatings(appID: String, completion: @escaping fetchRatingsCompletion)

-A default instance is provided via the `default` class property.
+A default instance is provided via the `default` class property (or, in Objective-C, `defaultCounter`).

 You'd use it like so: